Achieve the clear vision you deserve. PRK is as effective as LASIK but accesses the cornea using an alternate method.

-Research has shown that PRK is a permanent procedure.
-In some instances, however, patients will need to have an enhancement—this is where the surgeon has to repeat the procedure to obtain satisfactory results.
-Due to the expertise and careful planning of our surgeons and staff, we have an extremely low enhancement rate at 2-3%.
+PRK is a permanent procedure.
+In some instances, however, patients will need to have an enhancement to obtain satisfactory results.
+Because our surgeons and staff are so skilled at what they do, we have an extremely low enhancement rate of 2-3%.

 Will my insurance cover PRK?

-PRK is considered an elective procedure so vision or medical insurance companies will not cover PRK at all.
+PRK is considered an elective procedure, so neither vision nor medical insurance companies cover it.

-We offer 12, 18, and 24-month financing plans with no interest through Care Credit.
-More information, as well as an application, can be found online at www.carecredit.com.
+We offer 12-, 18-, and 24-month financing plans with no interest through Care Credit.
+For more information, as well as an application, visit www.carecredit.com.

-Drops are given to numb the eye, so most patients report that PRK is a painless procedure.
-However, some patients do experience minor discomfort from the pressure sensation felt during the creation of the flap.
+We apply drops to numb the eye, so most patients report that PRK is a painless procedure.
+However, some patients express minor discomfort from the pressure felt during the creation of the flap.

 How long before I can return to work/school/other activities?